 "I think I speak for the whole class when I say that John's class was something we looked forward to each week.
 It was a place where we all felt safe to be our [weird] selves.
 It was my favorite class I've taken and I feel very lucky to have been apart of it."

 "I learned about authors that I hadn't heard of before, I learned about my own writing style, and I learned how to communicate constructive criticism and helpful questions in an appropriate manner.
 The professor's advice and attitude was one of the key components to this class being so well liked.
-He has a humorous and friendly demeanor, which does not take away from his literary intelligence, only adds to it."
+[John] has a humorous and friendly demeanor, which does not take away from [their] literary intelligence, only adds to it."

 Experimentalizing Your (Short) Fiction